kruize/autotune/design/KruizePromQL.md

 ## Kruize Notifications Metrics

-The following are the avalable kruize notifcations that gets generated after updateRecommendations API call
+The following are the avalable kruize notifcations that gets generated after updateRecommendations API call.

 Sample Output: